I This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MARVELSnackBar #CollectiveBias

 Thor’s cheesy lightning bolts are mild cheddar cheese that I sliced and then using a paring knife, cut the slices into lightning bolt shapes.
 Again, I am not artistic and these were easy and fun to do.

 My Captain America sandwiches are peanut butter and jelly that I cut into star shapes with a cookie cutter.
 You could make ham, tuna, grilled cheese, or any other sandwich that your child likes.
-For Captain America’s shield I printed two shields, put glue around the inside of one of them, put a toothpick in between the two shields and stuck them together to make a fun sandwich decoration.
+To make Captain America’s shield I printed two shields, put glue around the inside of one of them, put a toothpick in between the two shields and stuck them together to make a fun sandwich decoration.

 Dub loves grapes.
 If he gets ahold of a bag of grapes, he can finish them all in no time.
 So when I needed something to represent Hulk, the first thing that came to mind were grapes in our fun reusable sandwich bag.
 To make it obvious that they were Hulk’s grapes, I printed a picture of Hulk, cut it out and propped him up in between the grapes as if he was running through a pile of rubble.